Angadras/Console/README.md

 # Console
-The project offers a variety of simple and effective methods for windows console applications.

 Console is a simple, small, efficient, windows console application tool that can be easily integrated into other programs.